Harris Ridge Trail Project

 Land Acquisition Nearing Completion

-Thanks to a private/public partnership which began in 2010 between the Harris family, Friends of Radnor Lake and the State of Tennessee, this 6-year, 89-acre, $4 million expansion is nearing completion.
+Thanks to a private/public partnership which began in 2010 between the Harris family, Friends of Radnor Lake and the State of Tennessee, this 6-year, $4 million project adds 89-acres to the Radnor Lake Natural Area.

 Click on this link to print a Harris Ridge Trail Project pledge form to mail a check: Printable Pledge Form

 by Mary Hance, firstname.lastname@example.org 8:02 a.m.
 CDT September 16, 2016 (Photo: Robin Conover)